That there's more than 60 miles of coastline to explore on the SFP.

 Cow Palace

-• Legendary performers such as The Beatles, Elvis Presley, and The Rolling Stones have taken the stage here.
+• Legendary performers including The Beatles, Elvis Presley, and The Rolling Stones have appeared on its stage, making it a landmark for music fans.

 Brisbane

-• The stunning San Bruno Mountain State & County Park includes 2,416 acres of rugged landscape, excellent hiking opportunities, and outstanding views.
+• Adjacent San Bruno Mountain State and County Park offers miles of hiking trails and panoramic Peninsula vistas.

 South San Francisco